 “How is that?” asked Matajuro.
 “When I offer to work twice as hard, you say it will take three times as long.
 Let me make myself clear.
 I will work unceasingly.
 No hardship will be too much.
 How long will it take?”

 Matajuro understood that he was being rebuked for his impatience.
-So he begrudgingly took on an apprentice role that required him to not touch a sword or even speak about sword fighting.
+So he begrudgingly took on an apprentice role requiring him not to touch a sword or speak about sword fighting.

-Day in and day out for three years, Matajuro washed dishes, tended the garden, cooked, and cleaned.
-One day, Banzo crept up on Matajuro and smacked him with a wooden spoon.
+Every day for three years, Matajuro washed dishes, tended the garden, cooked, and cleaned.
+Then, one day, Banzo crept up on Matajuro and smacked him with a wooden spoon.
 Another day, he surprised him with a broom.
 And after each attack, Banzo just disappeared without a word.

-With increasing frequency of the attacks, Matajuro learned to work on his toes and was always aware of his surroundings.
+With the increasing frequency of the attacks, Matajuro learned to work on his toes and was always aware of his surroundings.
 Eventually, Banzo let him know that he was finally ready to learn.
-And in lightening speed, Matajuro learned to be one of the best swordsmen in the land.
+And in lightning speed, Matajuro learned to be one of the best swordsmen in the land.

 This story is not specifically about Digital Transformation.
-If you are rushing into anything (like Digital Transformation), it will be a LONG journey.
+It will be a long journey if you rush into anything (like Digital Transformation).
 If you are doing it for the wrong reasons, it will be a LONG journey.
 The point?
 Be realistic about what you are trying to accomplish.
-Be humble, be hungry, but don’t be above doing the dirty work to make things successful.
+Be humble, and be hungry, but don’t be above doing the dirty work to make things successful.
 Above all else, have patience.